-Our focus is education, and as componnent of that we want to educate you about gear.
+Our focus is education.
+We want to educate you about gear.
 We strive to be an unbiased resource whether you want to buy new top quality from the start, or if you want to buy used, as a part of our service we will guide you.
 We just like to help, and hope you will spread the good word about our professionalism.

 You need to either be my former student or be able to control kite and easily stay upwind in order to rent kite gear.
 You cannot rent and try to teach yourself its not safe for others on the beach.
-If you wish reserve gear simply you may pre-pay $150 and during checkout indicate your size weight and ability.
-Pick up at beach hours 12-6 unless otherwise arranged.
-No penalty if you don't pick it up I will credit you back, but if you don't reserve it I might not have it ready if you need it.
 Credit card deposit and ID required to rent and damages or loss will be charged.
-To Rent BOOK IT!
+To rent gear reserve on Lesson page.

 This basic info is based on common questions we are asked.
 For more advance info on kites we recommend visiting kite reviews such as at SBCKiteboarding.com kite reviews.